 30. Nepali Oblong Lemon

-These lemons are a medium acidity but contain a lot of juice.
-They resemble a Citron Lemon and are found in India and sold commercially.
+These lemons from India are medium acidity but contain a lot of juice.

 31. Perrine Lemon